KunalGehlot/Fake-News-Detector/README.md

 ![Inverse Data Frequency Formula](img/2.png)

-Product of these two gives us the TF-IDF.
+The product of these two gives us the TF-IDF.
 The TfidfVectorizer converts a collection of raw documents into a matrix of TF-IDF features.

 You can import TfidfVectorizer using `sklearn.feature_extraction.text.TfidfVectorizer`.
 Learn more about it [here](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).